sy77777en/label_pizza/docs/dependency.md

 ## API Reference Tables

 ### Delete APIs
-**CRITICAL: All delete operations MUST first clear all child rows that depend on the parent row, as detailed in the dependency analysis below.**
+**CRITICAL: All delete operations perform CASCADE DELETE and MUST first clear all child rows that depend on the parent row, as detailed in the dependency analysis below.**

+**CASCADE DELETE BEHAVIOR:**
+- All delete functions automatically identify and delete dependent child rows in the correct sequence
+- Before performing any deletion, the system will print all child row delete function calls that will be executed in sequence
+- The system will always ask for confirmation before proceeding with any deletion
+- All `delete_xxx(name, **backup_params)` functions use `delete_xxx_using_id(id, **backup_params)` under the hood after resolving the name to ID

 **All delete functions include these backup parameters (imported from init_or_reset_db.py):**
 - `backup_first=True` - Create automatic backup before deletion